Hula Hoops: Composition

-Charity activities
+Promotion

 In 2010, Hula Hoops partnered with Sport Relief to organize mass hula hoop displays.
 The Hoopathons were on Sunday 21 March, and 1,388 people took part to set a Guinness World Record-breaking largest number of people to hula-hoop simultaneously across the United Kingdom for two minutes.

+Variations

+In 2008, KP started a variety made with corn called 'Hula Hoops Tortilla', which come in Cool Original, Chilli Salsa, and Nacho Cheese flavours.